-- This program requires a spherical cutter. - The contour of the cylinder is approximated by many short line segments (defined in Q13).
+- Program functions only with a spherical cutter.
+The tool length refers to the sphere center. - The contour of the cylinder is approximated by many short line segments (defined in Q13).
 The more line segments you define, the smoother the curve becomes. - The cylinder is milled in longitudinal cuts (here: parallel to the Y axis). - The machining direction can be altered by changing the entries for the starting and end angles in space: